bsnes-emu/bsnes/docs/install/windows.md

 When you're done,
-the new folder should contain `higan.exe` and `icarus.exe` along with other assorted files and directories that describe the systems higan emulates.
+the new folder should contain `higan.exe` and `icarus.exe` along with other assorted files and folders that describe the systems higan emulates.

 You may put that folder wherever you like.